-The embassy of Poland is upsetthat the decision of a Polish institution in relation to the non-governmental organization Open Dialog Foundation is being used against the opposition in Chisinau.
+The embassy of Poland is upsetthat the decision of a Polish institution in relation to the non-governmental organization Open Dialogue Foundation is being used against the opposition in Chisinau.

 At least that is what Maia Sandu is writing after meeting with Polish ambassador Bartłomiej Zdaniuk, reports unimedia.info.

 “Yesterday upon the invitation of the ambassador of the Polish Republic [sic] in the Republic of Moldova Mr. Bartłomiej Zdaniuk we discussed the defamation campaign begun by the Democratic Party against pro-European opposition parties.
 Mister ambassador expressed regret in connection with the fact that the decision of a Polish institution in relation to the non-governmental organization Open Dialogue Foundation is being used against the opposition from Chisinau and underscored that the Polish authorities have nothing in common with this defamation campaign and, in particular, that the decision does not have anything in common with the espionage about which some mass information media from Chisinau are insistently speaking.
 Mister ambassador noted that the Warsaw authorities are not interfering in the political struggle in Chisinau and do not want for their internal decisions to be used for such aims.